edauterman/larch/totp/README.md

 Prerequisites: emp-tool, emp-ot, emp-ag2pc, gRPC, protobuf compiler

+First, run `gen-grpc.sh` or build `network` with CMake to generate the C++ code for gRPC and protobuf.

+Then build the server;

 ```bash
 cmake . -DCMAKE_BUILD_TYPE=Release
 make -j8
 ```

-If you have the dependencies installed at non-standard locations:
+If you have dependencies installed at non-standard locations:

 ```bash
 cmake . \